jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 ### Possible Solutions

 [This paper](https://arxiv.org/pdf/1812.05720.pdf) proposes a nice explanation and proof for the over-confidence of out-of-distribution examples in ReLU networks.
 Essentially they prove that for a given class $k$, there exists a scaling factor $\alpha > 0$ such that the softmax value of input $\alpha x$ as $\alpha \to \infty$ is equal to 1.
 This means that there are infinitely many inputs that obtain arbitrarily high confidence in ReLU networks.
 A bi-product of which is the inability to set softmax thresholds to preserve classifier precision.

 There are a couple ways this problem can be attacked, which broadly fall into two categories: 1) building a generative model for the data (VAE, GAN, etc.) and 2) changing the structure of the network to assign lower probabilities for inputs far from the training data.
 The generative approach seems like overkill, and doesn't really solve the problem with ReLU networks.
-Instead we'll modifying the network directly by only being Bayesian in the last layer.
+The [Chicken-MNIST](https://emiliendupont.github.io/2018/03/14/mnist-chicken/) blog post discusses a solution using VAEs.
+Instead we'll modifying the last layer of the network by putting a posterior over its weights.

 &nbsp;